TENANTS LEGAL CENTER

-1. 30 DAY NOTICE OF TERMINATION OF TENANCY in writing is required to terminate a month to month periodic tenancy of less than a year for residential or for commercial tenancies of any length, tenancies at will or following a foreclosure of a commercial property.
+1. 30 DAY NOTICE OF TERMINATION OF TENANCY in writing is used to terminate a month to month periodic tenancy of less than a year for residential or for month to month commercial tenancies and tenancies at will.
 The notice generally need not state a cause, but it cannot be retaliatory, discriminatory, or otherwise illegal.
-Different rules apply for Govt. subsidized housing (i.e. Section 8 or other programs).
-Notices subsequent to a foreclosure generally will indicate that purpose in the notice.
+Different rules apply for certain local jurisdictions, Govt. subsidized housing (i.e. Section 8 or other programs) and notices may vary in Foreclosure cases.

-3. 90 DAY NOTICE of termination of tenancies for certain subsidized residential month to month tenancies when good cause is not needed.
-Under Federal Law, if you are a renter on a month to month tenancy, you may be entitled to a 90 day notice to vacate after a foreclosure sale as long as you qualify.
-You may also receive a 90day notice under this Federal Law if the property is sold to a person who will be living there even if you had a lease.
+3. 90 DAY NOTICE of termination of tenancies for certain subsidized residential month to month tenancies.
+Tenants may also be entitled to a 90 day notice to vacate after a foreclosure sale as long as you qualify.

-4. 3 DAY NOTICE TO PAY RENT OR QUIT notifies the TENANT that rent is past due and to pay the rent in 3 days or vacate.
-If the TENANT vacates within the 3 days, he/she is NOT relieved from the rent obligation under the lease or rental agreement.
+4. 3 DAY NOTICE TO PAY RENT OR QUIT is used to notify a tenant that rent is past due and to pay the rent in 3 days or vacate.
+If the tenant vacates within the 3 days, he/she is NOT relieved from the rent obligation under the lease or rental agreement.